aaronjamesyoung/ajy-digitalgarden/src/site/notes/index.md

 **I'm a trail runner and JavaScript developer located in Bend, Oregon.** I work with Vue, Node, and WordPress.
 Find out more [[About Me\|About Me]].
 Please check my [[Résumé\|Résumé]] and [[Contact Me\|Contact Me]] if you’re interested in working together.

+> [!TIP] Currently seeking work
+> I'm currently seeking work as a JavaScript developer, preferably focusing on application development using full-stack JavaScript or a Vue.js frontend + serverless backend.
+I'm open to contract work as well as full-time employment.

 **What is this site?** It's my [[Digital Garden\|Digital Garden]].
 In short, it's an evolving and expanding - but curated - set of notes I try to keep about everything I do.
 Find out [[How this site is built\|How this site is built]].

 ## Follow me online